unageek/kigumi/docs/build-ubuntu.md

-# Building kigumi On Ubuntu 22.04
+# Building on Ubuntu 22.04

 ## Prerequisites